kylegwilliam/byu-cs324/hw-sockets/README.md

    port), which is necessary if `connect()` has not been called on the socket.

 Re-run `make` to rebuild both binaries.
-Interrupt and restart the server in the top-left "remote" pane.
+Interrupt and restart the server in the left "remote" pane.

-With the server running on the remote host, execute (again) the client command you ran previously in the top-right "local" pane, sending the same strings as before.
+With the server running on the remote host, execute (again) the client command you ran previously in the right "local" pane, sending the same strings as before.

  6. *How do the local address and port values printed out by the client